quira-org/README-Template/README.md

 **Review and Merge**

     - Our team will review your pull request and provide feedback or request changes if necessary.
-    - Once your pull request is approved, **we will merge it into the main codebase.** 🥳
+    - Once your pull request is approved, we will merge it into the main codebase 🥳

 $~$